Other Tegaderm product(s)

 3M Tegaderm IV Transparent Film Dressing with Border are transparent dressings that allow observation of the IV insertion site.
 Manufactured by 3M, Tegaderm Dressings are designed with a thin film backing with a non-stick area around the catheter site and a non-latex, hypoallergenic adhesive border.
 The Tegaderm dressing stabilizes the catheter to minimize movement and dislodgement.
 This IV dressing provides a sterile barrier to external contaminants, including viruses, bacteria and liquids.
 The dressing is waterproof and has a 7 day wear time.

-Tegaderm IV Dressings come in several different sizes and shapes.
+Tegaderm IV Dressing come in several different sizes and shapes.
 Below are three charts of the different shape options with a profile of the dressing and specifications.

 - To cover and protect catheter sites and wounds.